Public-page scan first

 Two important pages explain the product, but their search snippets are too broad.

-A focused page for “shared inbox workflow” would answer demand the current site only mentions briefly.
+A focused page for “shared inbox process” would answer demand the current site only mentions briefly.

 The integrations page should link to pricing with a more specific anchor.